- Jun 11, 2019

 Find the right songs in record time

-Knowing where to search for royalty free music is half the battle of actually finding the right songs.
+Knowing where to search for wedding video music is half the battle of actually finding the right songs.
 Thankfully, Soundstripe makes it easy to navigate our music library with curated playlists of songs that our users choose for their wedding videos.

 And if you already know what you’re looking for, you can dive straight into the library and start filtering by genre, mood, instruments, or even BPM.
 (You can even combine the two by selecting the wedding playlists, then filtering by moods like “Ethereal and Ambient.”)